 Additionally, on August 31, 2004, YPF filed an appeal with the Antitrust Board in relation to the resolution that denied the claim of statutes of limitation.
 The Antitrust Board conceded the appeal and remitted proceedings for its resolution by the Appeal Court.
 However, in March 2006, YPF was notified that the proceedings were opened for the production of evidence.
+During August and September 2007, testimonial hearings given by YPF's witnesses were celebrated.

-Despite the solid arguments expressed by YPF, the mentioned circumstances make evident that, preliminary, the Antitrust Board denies the defenses filed by the Company and that it is reluctant to modify the doctrine provided by the Resolution No. 189/1999 and, furthermore, the Court of Appeals decisions tend to confirm the decisions made by the Antitrust Board.
+Despite the solid arguments expressed by YPF, the mentioned circumstances make evident that, preliminarily, the Antitrust Board denies the defenses filed by the Company and that it is reluctant to modify the doctrine provided by the Resolution No. 189/1999 and, furthermore, the Court of Appeals decisions tend to confirm the decisions made by the Antitrust Board.

-Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
+• Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
 On March 8, 2004, the AFIP formally communicated to YPF the claim for approximately 45 plus interests and fines.
 Additionally, on June 24, 2004, YPF received a new formal claim from the AFIP, considering that the services related to these contracts should have been taxed with the value added tax.
 Consequently, during 2004, YPF presented its defense to the AFIP rejecting the claims and arguing its position.
 However, on December 28, 2004, the Company was formally communicated of a resolution from the AFIP confirming its original position in both claims for the period 1997 to 2001.
 The Company has appealed such resolution in the National Fiscal Court.
-YPF conditionally paid the amounts corresponding to periods that followed those included in the claim by the AFIP (2002 and subsequents) and filed reimbursement summary proceedings so as to avoid facing interest payment or a fine.
+YPF conditionally paid the amounts corresponding to periods that followed those included in the claim by the AFIP (2002 and subsequent periods) and filed reimbursement summary proceedings so as to avoid facing interest payment or a fine.

-In addition, the Company has received several claims from the AFIP and from the provincial and municipal fiscal authorities.
+In addition, the Company has received several claims from the AFIP and from the provincial and municipal fiscal authorities, which are not individually significant.

-Liabilities and contingencies assumed by the Argentine Government: YPF Privatization Law provided for the assumption by the Argentine Government of certain liabilities of the predecessor as of December 31, 1990.
+- Liabilities and contingencies assumed by the Argentine Government: YPF Privatization Law provided for the assumption by the Argentine Government of certain liabilities of the predecessor as of December 31, 1990.
 In certain lawsuits related to events or acts that took place before December 31, 1990, YPF has been required to advance the payment established in certain judicial decisions.
-YPF has the right to be reimbursed for these payments by the Argentine Government pursuant to the above-mentioned indemnity.
-As of June 30, 2007, all claims related to the predecessor presented to the Company have been or are in the process of being formally notified to the Argentine Government.

-Natural gas market:
+YPF has the right to be reimbursed for these payments by the Argentine Government pursuant to the above-mentioned indemnity. - Natural gas market: